 The Northern Circuit is arguably the best route for seeing animals on Kilimanjaro.

-In contrast, the Shira route, while similar to Lemosho, starts above the rainforest.
+In contrast, while similar to Lemosho, the Shira route starts above the rainforest.
 In our view, this bypasses the opportunity to experience the vibrant wildlife in the forest.
 Additionally, the Marangu route requires retracing your steps on the descent, which some climbers find less appealing.

 If you’re a wildlife enthusiast, we recommend taking a guided day walk through the forest at the base of Kilimanjaro.